Dry Needling in Greenville, SC

 A question mark in a speech bubble on a white background.

-Does acupuncture reduce inflammation?
+Does dry needling reduce inflammation?

 A black shield with a white check mark on it.